 The open air museum at Beamish tells the tales of industrial life in Britain’s north east during the 19th and 20th centuries.
 Interesting, interactive and instructive, this living museum has different sections covering the 1820s, 1900s and 1940s which demonstrate how people lived and worked in the region.

-For around three centuries, Hadrian’s Wall was a vibrant, multi-cultural frontier sprawling almost 80 miles from east to west coast.
-Built by a force of 15,000 men in under six years, it is as astounding today for its sheer vision as it is for its engineering.
-Remains of the fortifications at various sites lie in the rugged landscapes that stretch across northern England.
+From coast to coast, the incredible 73-mile Hadrian’s Wall was built to guard the wild north-west frontier of the Roman Empire.
+For around three centuries, it was a vibrant, multi-cultural frontier.
+It is as astounding today for its sheer vision as it is for its engineering.
+Remains of the fortifications at various sites lie in the rugged landscapes that stretch across northern England including the town of Corbridge, and medieval market town of Hexham located close to the Wall.

 This cavalry fort at Hexham served as one of the Roman Empire’s northernmost outposts.
 Today, it’s the most complete fort of its kind left in Britain, and boasts unusually well-preserved features such as the officers’ quarters, steam room and bath houses.
 An incredible collection of Roman artefacts, all found along the Wall, are kept at the museum here.